 - The CNO, as part of the organization's highest governing, decision- making, and strategic-planning body, advocates for nursing to the Board of Directors.

-- At the time of application, the CNO must hold, at a minimum, a baccalaureate degree in nursing.
+- The Chief Nursing Officer/Director of Nursing must have a minimum of a baccalaureate degree in nursing.

 - All requirements must be maintained through the application phase, the review phase, and designation as a Pathway to Excellence organization.

 - Appointees as interim CNOs and subsequent CNOs must also comply with all requirements.